Dallas Wrongful Death Attorneys

 - Loss of Inheritance: The loss of the current value of assets the deceased would have added to their estate and left for the plaintiff after a natural death.

-Call for an Experienced Advocate
+Call an Experienced Lawyer

 Our attorneys have been in the trenches with clients in sharply contested, high-exposure wrongful death cases from start to finish.
 We understand that when the stakes are this high, our clients need experienced trial lawyers who can employ sophisticated strategies and utilize the best resources possible.
 Every wrongful death case is unique, which means we employ unique, specific strategies to achieve the best possible results for our clients.
 When it is all on the line, our Dallas wrongful death lawyers at Lyons & Simmons, LLP can help you see the light at the end of the litigious tunnel.
 Our trial attorneys have successfully handled cases involving motor vehicle crashes, construction site accidents, aviation disasters, product liability claims, fire and explosions, and premises liability.